Josef Mucha

 Mucha subsequently embarked on becoming a trainer / coach and managed or become assistant at a couple of teams.
 He debuted as manager by 1.
 HFK Olomouc during the 2008–09 Czech 2.
 Liga season, where he was replaced by Miroslav Kouřil after 18 matches of the season.
-Mucha is currently the assistant manager of 1.
-FC Slovácko.
+Mucha is currently the assistant manager of Zbrojovka Brno.

-The professional tennis player Karolína Muchová is his daughter.
+He is the father of professional tennis player Karolína Muchová.

 Career

 Mucha started his career with RH Znojmo.